Proception-AI/public-models/example/README.md

 # Hand Viewer

-A simple MuJoCo viewer for ProHand models with joint control.
+A simple MuJoCo viewer for ProHand models.

 ## Usage